 Next, we amend the soil.
 Some people like to add compost first thing in the spring before planting the garden, but we’ve found that adding compost in the fall allows for those nutrients to soak into the soil with the rain and snow melt, giving the soil biology a head start.

-We also used to add mulch over our fresh compost layer, but where we live it takes the soil a long time to warm up in the spring.
-We found that by having a layer of mulch, it was prolonging how quickly we could get our crops in the ground, so we now just layer our compost and call it good.
+We also used to add mulch over our fresh compost layer, but where we live, it takes the soil a long time to warm up in the spring.
+We found that having a layer of mulch prolonged how quickly we could get our crops in the ground, so we now just layer our compost and call it good.

-If you live in an area where temperatures aren’t quite as drastic, you can layer your compost, then layer the mulch on top.
+If you live in an area where temperatures aren’t quite as drastic, you can layer your compost and the mulch on top.

 Our BCS compost spreader is a great tool to help spread the compost evenly.
 This works nicely for us because we have multiple 65-foot rows that we’re composting.
 If you don’t have 65-foot rows like we do, spreading compost by hand will work just fine.